A guide to understanding omnichannel retail

 In-store app experiences and store as media

-As we’ve said, the in-store experience is as important as it’s ever been.
-However, customers are using stores in different ways, often with smartphone in hand.
-Finding ways to engage customers while they’re in the store creates opportunities to strength the phygital relationship you have with them.
+The in-store shopping experience is as important as it’s ever been.
+However, customers are using stores in different ways, often with a smartphone in hand.
+Finding ways to engage customers while they’re in the store creates opportunities to strengthen the relationship you have with them.

 How to optimize your omnichannel retail strategy